rust-lang/rust/README.md

 A sub-team makes final decisions about RFCs after the benefits and drawbacks are well understood.
 These decisions can be made at any time, but the sub-team will regularly issue decisions.
-When a decision is made, the RFC PR will either be merged or closed, in either case with a comment describing the rationale for the decision.
-The comment should largely be a summary of discussion already on the comment thread.
+When a decision is made, the RFC PR will either be merged or closed.
+In either case, if the reasoning is not clear from the discussion in thread, the sub-team will add a comment describing the rationale for the decision.

 ## Implementing an RFC